 #1 Fish and Chips

 Without a doubt, one of the top foods to try in London is a classic meal of Fish and Chips.
 The fried fish feast has long been a staple of the city’s cuisine.
-The dish dates to the mid-1800s when fresh fried fish and thick fried potatoes were sold together for the first time in London’s East End.
+The dish dates to the mid-1800s when fresh fried fish and thick potatoes were sold together for the first time in London’s East End.

 Soon after, chippies – the nickname for Fish and Chips restaurants – sprung up all around London.
 To this day, Londoner’s love of the fish and chip combo remains.